Danish Defence: Origins

 The modern Danish military can be traced back to 1510, with the creation of the permanent Royal Danish Navy.
 During this time, the Danish Kingdom held considerable territories, including Schleswig-Holstein, Norway, and colonies in Africa and the Americas.

 Following the defeat in the Second Schleswig War, the military became a political hot-button issue.
 Denmark managed to maintain its neutrality during the First World War, with a relative strong military force.
 However, following the Interwar period, a more pacifistic government came to power, decreasing the size of the military.
 This resulted in Denmark having a limited military, when Denmark was invaded in 1940.

+Denmark tried to remain neutral after World War II, with the proposed Scandinavian defence union.
+However, Norway resigned from the talks, and with Cold War tensions on the rise and the 1948 Easter Crisis, Denmark was forced to join the North Atlantic Treaty.

 Since the establishment of the Danish military, the two branches operated independently, without much cooperation.
 They both had their own ministry, and their own air force.
-The first proposal for a unified command came in 1928, when Hjalmar Rechnitzer suggested an independent air force, with all three branches collected under a central Rigsværn.
-It was however only after the lessons of joint operations in World War II, the branches were reorganized and collected under the newly created Danish Defence.
+The first proposal for unified ministry came in the 1870s, and proposal for a unified command came in 1928, when Hjalmar Rechnitzer suggested an independent air force, with all three branches collected under a central Rigsværn.
+In 1946, a political commission was established to explore how to rebuild the military and establish an independent air force.
+The placement of the new air force, created issues, as both existing ministries wanted ownership.
+This along with the lessons of joint operations in World War II, the branches were reorganized and collected under the newly created Danish Defence and new ministry in 1950.

-Cold War and international engagements
+Cold War

-Denmark tried to remain neutral after World War II, with the proposed Scandinavian defence union.
-However, Norway resigned from the talks, and with Cold War tensions on the rise and the 1948 Easter Crisis, Denmark was forced to join the North Atlantic Treaty.
-During the Cold War, Denmark began to rebuild its military and to prepare for possible attacks by the Soviet Union and its Warsaw Pact allies.
+Receiving Military aid from the United States, Denmark began rebuilding its military.

 During this time Denmark participated in a number of UN peacekeeping missions including UNEF and UNFICYP.